datacarpentry/image-processing/episodes/02-image-basics.md

 ~~~
 {: .language-python}

-Now that we have our libraries loaded, we will run a Jupyter Magic Command that will insure our images display in our juptyer document with pixel information that will help us more efficiently run commands later in the session.
+Now that we have our libraries loaded, we will run a Jupyter Magic Command that will ensure our images display in our Jupyter document with pixel information that will help us more efficiently run commands later in the session.
  ~~~
 %matplotlib widget
 ~~~